Keyword Research for Lawyers - Complete Guide for 2026 How to Choose the Right Digital Marketing Keywords for Your Law Firm

 An example is of a lawyer who practices in the area of Family Law.
 Her primary focus with her practice is divorce law.
 If she focuses on the keywords “Family Law”, “Family Law Practice”, “Matrimonial Attorney”, which are all technically the areas of law she practices, she will almost completely miss out on searches by her target audience.

-The current data shows that the vast majority of searches for those services in her practice area are with the keywords “Divorce Lawyer”.
+The current data shows that the vast majority of searches for those services in her practice area are those that include the phrase “Divorce Lawyer”.

 Taking regular surveys and polls of clients that come to you can reveal patterns that could help with your keyword research processes.